10 Creative Ways to Form Groups in Your Class

 Here are 10 creative ways to form groups in your class!
 Go beyond "turn to the person next to you" and mix things up!

 You probably already use group work in your classes.
 Group work is an excellent way to build community, enhance collaboration, increase engagement and improve critical thinking skills.

-Groups are commonly used in flipped classrooms and active learning environments to encourage students to share ideas and work together to solve problems related to the course material.
+Groups are commonly used in active learning environments to encourage students to share ideas and work together to solve problems related to the course material.

 Creating more opportunities for your learners to connect with their peers on a regular basis establishes a welcoming learning environment and builds their capacity to be successful in groups when they are faced with more group discussions or long-term projects.

 Since flipped classrooms and active learning environments can be an intimidating space for some learners, using groups and giving students a variety of opportunities to meet each other can help reduce anxiety, stress, and uncertainty in what may be a new type of learning experience.